ayantuladhar1/sql-fundamentals/README.md

 # sql-fundamentals
-QL is a standard language for storing, manipulating and retrieving data in databases.
+SQL is a standard language for storing, manipulating and retrieving data in databases.
 Our SQL tutorial will teach you how to use SQL in: MySQL, SQL Server, MS Access, Oracle, Sybase, Informix, PostgreSQL, and other database systems.